 Helping your Child Settle into a New School

-Often a child who is faced with moving schools will feel as though they have little control left in thier world.
-There are many things that parents can do to help their child feel more comfortable about the move, including bringing the child to visit the new school, asking for the child to have a special partner for the first day or two of school, allowing the child to bring something special to keep with him or her for the first few days, encouraging the child to join groups or clubs and hosting play dates to help the child feel more comfortable with having new friends visit their home.
-However, if a child continues to feel left out or unhappy at a new school then alerting the teachers and administration is a good way to gain more support.
+One of the biggest events in a child’s life is moving schools.
+For some children, this can often be quite an ordeal, especailly if they are making the Transition From Primary To Secondary school.
+But there are many things that parents can do to help their child feel more comfortable.
+This includes bringing your child to visit the new school before they start, asking for your child to have a special partner for the first day or two of school, or encouraging them to join groups or clubs.
+However, if your child continues to feel left out or unhappy at a new school, alerting the teachers and administration is a good way to gain more support.
+Here are some of the ways that will make the transition easier for your child.

 Visiting the New School